microsoft/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge-00.md

 ## Description

-_This section should clearly state any additional prerequisite tools that need to be installed or set up in the Azure environment that the student will hack in._

-_While ordered lists are generally not welcome in What The Hack challenge descriptions, you can use one here in Challenge Zero IF and only IF the steps you are asking the student to perform are not core to the learning objectives of the hack._

-_For example, if the hack is on IoT Devices and you want the student to deploy an ARM/Bicep template that sets up the environment they will hack in without them needing to understand how ARM/Bicep templates work, you can provide step-by-step instructions on how to deploy the ARM/Bicep template._

-_Optionally, you may provide resource files such as a sample application, code snippets, or templates as learning aids for the students.
-These files are stored in the hack's `Student/Resources` folder.
-It is the coach's responsibility to package these resources into a Resources.zip file and provide it to the students at the start of the hack.
-You should leave the sample text below in that refers to the Resources.zip file._

-**\*NOTE:** Do NOT provide direct links to files or folders in the What The Hack repository from the student guide.
-Instead, you should refer to the Resources.zip file provided by the coach.\*

-**\*NOTE:** Any direct links to the What The Hack repo will be flagged for review during the review process by the WTH V-Team, including exception cases.\*

-_Sample challenge zero text for the IoT Hack Of The Century:_

 Now that you have the common pre-requisites installed on your workstation, there are prerequisites specifc to this hack.

 Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
 If you plan to work locally, you should unpack it on your workstation.
 If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.